 To enhance your VR experience and reduce motion sickness, try using a fan while playing.
 The cool breeze from the fan not only provides a refreshing feeling but also creates a sense of bodily movement.
 If you’re flying in VR, the blowing wind from the fan can simulate the sensation of flying, enhancing your immersion.

 8. Start With Comfortable Games

-More comfortable games are games like Beat Saber or Superhot, where you don’t have to move around in-game.
-After that, you can move over to medium comfort games like games that use smart locomotion systems, like Sprint Vector where you move your arms to run, or this stealth kayak game Phantom Covert Ops.
+Begin with games like Beat Saber or Superhot, where you don’t have to move extensively within the game.
+Once you feel comfortable with those, you can gradually move on to medium comfort games that incorporate smart locomotion systems, such as Sprint Vector, where you use arm movements to simulate running.
+Another example is the stealth kayak game Phantom Covert Ops.

-12. Physically Turn Your Body in Real World
+12. Physically Rotate Your Body in the Real World

 13. Swing Your Arms When Walking in VR